element-hq/synapse/docs/usage/configuration/config_documentation.md

 The largest permissible file size in bytes for a user avatar.
 Defaults to no restriction.
 Use M for MB and K for KB.

-Note that user avatar changes will not work if this is set without using Synapse’s media repository.
+Note that user avatar changes will not work if this is set without using Synapse's media repository.

 Defaults to `null`.